 Common Thread Binding All NLP Patterns

-Today's meeting presented the idea that one of the threads common to all NLP interventions is moving the ourselves or our clients from a present state to a desired state.
+Today's meeting presented the idea that one of the threads common to all NLP interventions is moving the ourselves or our clients from some current unbearable state, place or situation to some better one.
 We explored this idea by comparing several NLP patterns, and across many contexts, and asking:

 - Where do we really want to go? - Get really clear about this before starting.